eccelm/nc-news-backend/__notes/to_do_improvements.md

   - Would it be useful to send the err.code instead
   - Or hard code in each option?

+405 will not work on /comments route - why ?
 ### Topics

 Error handling --> using datatypes other than string e.g. slug: {test: true} isn't causing an issue??